The Celebration Goes On! We’re On The Move

 Once again thank you for the love and support you keep showing us and don’t forget to follow us on our Social Media Facebook and Instagram Pages for more pictures, Upcoming Event Flyers and Videos of our 2021 Events.
 Also, don’t forget to sign up to our email list for information on upcoming events.” — swingcombo.com

 PA Mambo Orquesta @ 318 E. King Street

 The Pa Mambo Orquesta is a new project bringing “heavy metal” salsa dura to your event, guaranteed to keep the dancers on the dancefloor!
 We are experienced professional musicians dedicated to making your event the success you expect.
 The “heavy metal” we speak of is not of shredding guitar riffs, but the power of three trombones giving you the hard edged salsa sound you’d have to go to Philly or NYC for.
 We also work with some of the best DJ’s, sound engineers and dance instructors in our area, further simplifying your event planning experience.

 3rd Power Family Soul @ King Elementary, S. Duke Street

 3rd Power “Family Soul” is an exciting interactive musical group with something for everyone.
 Music base in the “Funk” genre.
 We’ll give you everything from Chaka Khan to Parliament Funkadelic.

 Dining Food Trucks

-During Celebrate Lancaster on June 26 from 12pm-7pm food trucks will placed at various locations around Lancaster City to enjoy.
-Plus, you can dine at restaurants offering outdoor seating or takeout.
+During Celebrate Lancaster on June 25 food trucks will be placed at various locations around Lancaster City to enjoy.
+All food trucks will be out from 12 – 7 pm.* Plus, you can dine at restaurants offering outdoor seating or takeout.

-This year the Celebrate Lancaster fireworks will be spread out at two different locations; one in the Northwest quadrant & one in the Southeast quadrant.
-This means the firework shows can be viewed from various points of the city.
+This year the Celebrate Lancaster fireworks will be spread out at multiple locations.
+This means the fireworks shows can be viewed from various points of the city.